Architecture

 The ingest pipeline

-When you call engine.ingest({ sourceId, content, metadata }), here's what happens:
+When you call engine.ingest({ sourceId, content, metadata, assets }), here's what happens:

-For example, with a chunk size of 200 words and 40-word overlap, a 500-word document becomes roughly 3-4 chunks.
+For example, with the default chunk size of 512 tokens and 50-token overlap, a 1500-token document becomes roughly 3-4 chunks.
 Each chunk shares some text with its neighbors, which helps preserve context across chunk boundaries.

 If you're using OpenAI's text-embedding-3-small model, each vector has 1,536 dimensions.
 Larger models produce higher-dimensional vectors (text-embedding-3-large uses 3,072 dimensions).

-Step 3: Storage.
-The store adapter receives the chunks with their embeddings and writes them to your database.
-This happens in a transaction:
+The store adapter receives the chunks with their embeddings and writes them to your database in a transaction:

 - Insert (or update) a row in the